clay/claycli/README.md

 * `--force` will request those instances without asking for confirmation

 ```
+clay touch # interactively specify component and site to touch

 clay touch article -s my-site # GET all instances of 'article' on my site
 # it will print 'This will affect 203 instances of article.
 Continue [Y/n]?'
 ```